-- A. Any parent, guardian, or other adult standing in loco parentis for a student at the school may be a PTO Member and shall have voting rights and privileges in the General Meetings. - B. The Principal and any staff employed at the school may be a PTO Member and have voting rights and privileges in the General Meetings. - C. No dues shall be required for membership.
+- A. Any parent, guardian, or other adult standing in loco parentis for a student at the school may be a PTO Member and shall have voting rights and privileges in the General Meetings. - B. The Principal and any staff employed at the school may be a PTO Member - C. No dues shall be required for membership.